OptikaFX/OptikaFX-2D-Documentation/Documentation~/troubleshooting.md

 ### Shadows are hidden behind tilemaps

-Increase or adjust the shadow rug Sorting Order.
+Increase or adjust the shadow matte Sorting Order.

 Also check TilemapRenderer sorting settings.